Covid-19: Information for commuters

 Please be aware that:

-- Anti-body tests are not accepted at the border.
+- Anti-body tests are often not accepted at the border.

-- The Danish border police reserves the right to stop anyone who is showing clear signs of illness, such as a cough or fever, from entering Denmak.
+- The Danish border police reserves the right to stop anyone who is showing clear signs of illness, such as a cough or fever, from entering Denmark.

 Other information from Swedish public authorities